This is a preview of our recent webinar. Watch the entire webinar HERE.

 RELATED: Buyer’s Guide: Selecting a Requirements Management and Traceability Solution

-Mickle: While requirements are originally elicited within the first step of the product development lifecycle, it is important that we keep in mind that they are part of a bigger picture and that ownership of that bigger picture may vary.
-For example, the governance of requirements management processes may fall under your organization’s project or portfolio management office and can be controlled centrally or sometimes companies may choose to control that in a project-specific way.
-Just as there are multiple approaches to the ownership of requirements processes, there is no one-size-fits-all requirements management standard framework, and there are many standards that are proven to work.
-Examples include those defined in the system engineering body of knowledge or the business analyst body of knowledge or others listed here.
-I’d like to point out a great quote from Aristotle.
-“It is the mark of an educated mind to be able to entertain a thought without accepting it.”
+Rhodes: For example, governance of requirements management processes may fall under your organization’s project or portfolio management office and be controlled centrally, or companies may opt for project-specific ownership.
+Just as there are multiple approaches to ownership of requirements processes, there is no one size fits all requirements management standard framework, and there are many standards that are proven to work.
+Examples include those defined in the Systems Engineering Book of Knowledge, the Business Analyst Book of Knowledge, and others.
+To point out a quote from Aristotle, “It is the mark of an educated mind to be able to entertain a thought without accepting it.”
+I highlight this because implementing some of the ideas in this webinar may lead to lively discussion that highlights competing ideas for requirements management and process standards.
+So now that we have a level set on our definition of requirements management and established that ownership and approach can vary from company to company and even from project to project, let’s move on to our main topic.

-Now there is no argument that requirements management has increased in prominence in the recent years and regardless of industry, it is largely no longer considered a nice to have for development, but rather an absolute necessity.
-Yet for most implementation details often remain ambiguous and therefore difficult to apply.
-We can be entirely committed to getting the requirements right with a little consensus on what getting the requirements right actually means.
-It can be hard to escape the manifestations of the Mobius strip and requirements management such as the statement requirements management is planned in the requirements management plan.
+Standardizing requirements management across the organization, a concept that can be entirely agnostic and universally beneficial, no matter your project development structure or methodology.
+There is no question that requirements management has increased in prominence in recent years, and regardless of industry is largely no longer considered something that is nice to have for development, but rather an absolute necessity.
+Yet for most, implementation details often remain ambiguous and therefore difficult to apply.
+We can be entirely committed to getting the requirements right with little consensus on what getting the requirements right actually means.
+Without that agreement, how can we know if we are succeeding?
+Without a consistent end goal, how can we be sure the effort put into the requirements management process is worthwhile?
 This is where standardization arrives to save the day.
+The standard becomes our requirements management plan as opposed to a separate effort for each product or project that detracts from the effort that could be instead focused on development.

 RELATED: Jama Connect Advisor™ Datasheet